ricmmartins/azure-vpn-aws/README.md

 ![allowinternetigw](images/allowinternetigw.png)

 On Azure the route was automatically created.
 You can check selecting the Azure VM > Networking > Network Interface > Effective routes.
-Note that we 2 (1 per connection):
+Note that we have 2 (1 per connection):

 ![azureeffectiveroutes](images/azureeffectiveroutes.png)